rackerlabs/technical-blog/content/blog/2021/2021-01-12-how-to-call-and-export-environment-variables-in-aws-elastic-beanstalk/index.md

     Permission denied @ rb_sysopen -
     /opt/elasticbeanstalk/deploy/configuration/containerconfiguration

-As you can see, `sudo` is required for the `get-config` command.
+As you can see, you need to use `sudo` for the `get-config` command.
 Lets try that:

     $ sudo /tmp/00_file_test.sh